Katasumi and 4444444444: Production

-Takashi Shimizu first became involved with the Ju-on saga when writer and director Kiyoshi Kurosawa, who was teaching a filmmaking class that Shimizu, then working as an assistant director, attended, was impressed by a three-minute short film Shimizu had written and directed.
+Takashi Shimizu was working as an assistant director and first got involved in what would become the Ju-On franchise when filmmaker Kiyoshi Kurosawa, who was teaching a filmmaking class attended by Shimizu, was impressed by a three-minute short film Shimizu had written and directed.
+When Kurosawa learned that a producer he knew had just commissioned a feature-length horror film for Kansai Television, he recommended Shimizu for the job of directing one or more sections of the film.

-When Kurosawa learned that a producer he knew had just commissioned a feature-length horror film for Kansai Telecasting Corporation, he recommended Shimizu for the job of directing one or more sections of the film.
-To complete this task, Shimizu wrote several scripts, each roughly thirty minutes in length, only to be asked to make two brief three minute segments (Katasumi and 4444444444), as the television movie was intended to be an anthology of short films.
-After being edited together, the collection of four shorts (one of which was helmed by Kurosawa) was titled Gakkô no kaidan G, which roughly translates to School Ghost Story G ("G" supposedly standing for "Great").
-It was first broadcast on Kansai TV on September 27, 1998, and ran for around 70 minutes, meaning that Shimizu contributed to just under 10 percent of the finished product.
+Shimizu wrote several scripts, each roughly 30 minutes in length, only to be asked to make two brief three-minute segments as the television movie was intended to be an anthology of short films.
+After being edited together, the collection of four short films (one directed by Kurosawa) was titled Gakkô no kaidan G. (Note: This translates to School Ghost Story G, with the "G" supposedly standing for "Great".)

-While it is often claimed that the subsequent feature-length video films Ju-on: The Curse and Ju-on: The Curse 2 are remakes of Katasumi and 4444444444, the two segments "are actually the foundations of Ju-on", according to Shimizu, and act "almost like the true prequel of the story".
-Katasumi, in particular, is notable for marking the first appearance of actress Takako Fuji (at this point anonymous) as Kayako Saeki, a role that she would reprise for every Ju-on production thereafter, up to The Grudge 2.
+While it is often claimed that the subsequent feature-length films Ju-On: The Curse and Ju-On: The Curse 2 are remakes of Katasumi and 4444444444, Shimizu has said that the two short films are actually precursors to the franchise, and that they act "almost like the true prequel of the story".
+Katasumi marks the first appearance of actress Takako Fuji, who was then unknown, as Kayako Saeki; she would reprise the role for every Ju-On production and adaptation until The Grudge 2.

 Release

-US release
+The films were first broadcast on Kansai Television as part of the anthology film Gakkô no kaidan G on September 27, 1998.
+Gakkô no kaidan G ran for around 70 minutes, meaning that Shimizu's films Katasumi and 4444444444 made up just under 10% of the finished product.

-On May 17, 2005, Katasumi and 4444444444 were both released in the US for the first time, appearing as additional features on the unrated director's cut DVD of The Grudge.
-On this DVD, the short film Katasumi is retitled In a Corner.
+Katasumi and 4444444444 were released in the U.S. for the first time on May 17, 2005, appearing as additional features on the unrated director's cut DVD of The Grudge.
+Katasumi is listed on this DVD under the English translation of its title, In a Corner.

-Germany release

 On September 1, 2005, Katasumi was released in Germany for the first time.